 Pioneer Brand Early Sweet Corn

 The Pioneer Early Sweet Corn seed is a great way to grow corn indoors or outdoors.
-It’s easy to plant, and it grows quickly in both outdoor and indoor settings.
+It’s easy to plant and grows quickly in outdoor and indoor settings.

 Its seeds are pre-treated with nitrogen fertilizer which stimulates the plant to produce more sugars for an extra sweet taste you and your family will enjoy.